Newcastle upon Tyne: Festivals and fairs

 In either January or February, Newcastle's Chinatown becomes the focus point of celebrations for the Chinese New Year with carnivals and parades.

 The Newcastle Science Festival, now called Newcastle ScienceFest, returns annually in early March.

 The Newcastle Beer Festival, organised by CAMRA takes place in April each year.
 Evolution Festival, a music festival that attracted tens of thousands of attendees, took place in May from 2002 until 2013 and was described as "the biggest festival Tyneside has ever staged".
 The This Is Tomorrow festival now takes place over the spring bank holiday and is in the same location.
 The biennial AV Festival of international electronic art, featuring exhibitions, concerts, conferences and film screenings, is held in March.
 The North East Art Expo, a festival of art and design from the regions professional artists, is held in late May.

 The Hoppings, the largest annual collection of travelling fairs in Europe, comes together on Newcastle Town Moor every June.
 The event has its origins in the Temperance Movement during the early 1880s, and coincides with the annual race week at High Gosforth Park.
 Newcastle Community Green Festival, which claims to be the UK's biggest free community environmental festival, also takes place every June, in Leazes Park.
 The Cyclone Festival of Cycling takes place within, or starting from, Newcastle in June.
 The Northern Pride Festival and Parade is held in Leazes Park and in the city's Gay Community in mid July.
 The Ouseburn Festival, a family oriented weekend festival near the city centre, incorporating a "Family Fun Day" and "Carnival Day", is held in late July.

 Newcastle Mela, held on the late August Bank Holiday weekend, is an annual two-day multicultural event that blends drama, music and food from Punjabi, Pakistani, Bengali and Hindu cultures.
 NewcastleGateshead also holds an annual International Arts Fair.
-The 2009 event will be in the Norman Foster designed Sage Gateshead Music and Arts Centre in September.
+The 2009 event was held in The Glasshouse Music and Arts Centre (then called Sage Gateshead), designed by Norman Foster.
 In October, there is the Design Event festival—an annual festival providing the public with an opportunity to see work by regional, national and international designers.

 The SAMA Festival, an East Asian cultural festival is also held in early October.